POCUMTUCK STATE OF MIND

 Every year, approximately one hundred million people worldwide are forcibly displaced from the places where they live.
 The question asked most often is: where will they go?
 This thesis argues that the more important question is: why did they have to leave?

-The thesis synthesizes four intellectual traditions: the GIS overlay methodology and its lineage from Olmsted through Fábos and Ahern; a seven-layer displacement pressure model developed in this work; the TransLocalism practice — a continental reparative landscape genre discovered through thirty-five years of work in this specific landscape; and a body of qualitative and empirical research on Indigenous wealth in Massachusetts that readers are directed to explore in full through the Boston Indicators / INENAS collaboration at UMass Boston (2024).
+The thesis synthesizes four intellectual traditions: the GIS overlay methodology and its lineage from Olmsted through Fábos and Ahern; the seven-layer displacement pressure model developed in this work; the TransLocalism practice, a continental reparative landscape genre discovered through thirty-five years of work in this specific landscape; and the qualitative and empirical research on Indigenous wealth in Massachusetts produced by the Boston Indicators / INENAS collaboration at UMass Boston (2024) — a report that practitioners engaged with this framework are strongly encouraged to read in full.

-Central to the ecological argument is the marine-derived nutrient framework: anadromous fish function as cross-ecosystem subsidies, transporting ocean-derived nitrogen, phosphorus, and carbon into inland watersheds.
-The loss of this system — severed by dam construction on the Deerfield River — represents not merely a fisheries deficit but the interruption of the metabolic foundation of the Pocumtuck Three Sisters agricultural system.
-Restoring fish passage is therefore a civilizational repair, and the nitrogen ledger — forty to eighty tons of marine-derived nitrogen returned to the watershed annually at full restoration — is its measurable performance metric.
+Central to the ecological argument is the marine-derived nutrient framework: anadromous fish function as cross-ecosystem subsidies, transporting ocean-derived nitrogen, phosphorus, and carbon into inland watersheds through predator redistribution, trophic cascades, and nutrient spiraling.
+The loss of this system — severed by dam construction on the Deerfield River beginning in 1798 — represents not merely a fisheries deficit but the interruption of the metabolic foundation of the Pocumtuck Three Sisters agricultural system.
+Restoring fish passage is therefore a civilizational repair.
+The nitrogen ledger — forty to eighty tons of marine-derived nitrogen returned to the watershed annually at full restoration — is its measurable performance metric.

 The Three Totems

-Three animals have organized the work since its beginning, though I only understood them as a system in 2026.
+Three animal guides have organized the practice since its beginning, though they were only understood as a system in 2026.
+They are elemental.

 What worked at the scale of one road works at the scale of a watershed.
 The mechanism is identical.
-The scale is different — but scale is not difference of kind, only difference of pressure.
+The scale is different, but scale is not a difference of kind — only a difference of pressure.

 The passages being restored in this thesis are not amphibian tunnels beneath a suburban road.
 They are fish ladders past eight dams on the Deerfield River, heritage corridors reconnecting communities that have forgotten they share a watershed, and governance structures designed to prevent the institutional silence that allows harm to compound across generations and then be normalized as absence.
 The salamander taught the method through one small, faithful crossing — but that crossing was not small in principle.
 It was scale-hidden.
 The salmon demands the reason at the scale of an entire river system.